 If you have already sent out your newsletter, congratulations!
 How about celebrating with some good old-fashioned statistical analysis?

-There are three important statistics to look at to judge the performance of your newsletter:
+There are three important statistics to determine the performance of your newsletter:

-If you find that your opening rate is not where you would like it to be, we suggest you focus on the subject of your newsletter and make sure your contacts have asked to receive it.
+If you find that your opening rate is not where you would like it to be, we suggest you focus on the subject of your newsletter and make sure your contacts have signed up to recieve it.
 These small steps should help build up that percentage.

 The click-through rate is the number of clicks in comparison to the number of emails sent.
 The click-through rate refers to the number of recipients who have clicked on a link that you have included in your email, like your CTA.